 The History department is located on the third floor of the Sanders P. McComsey Hall; most classes, lectures and seminars are held in this building.
 The McNairy Library has one of the finest collections of books in the field of history and related disciplines in the region.
 In addition to a large collection of titles in the field of history, the library subscribes to a wide array of historical and related journals, some in hard copy, others in archival microfilm or on-line form.
 This includes a fine collection of reference and government materials.

 An efficient system of interlibrary loans allows students to draw upon even more works, if needed, from research libraries all over the country.
 Computer workstations in the library and elsewhere on campus allow students ample opportunity to research topics on-line.

-For more information, contact Ms. Maggie Eichler, Department Secretary.
+For more information, contact Marty Devlin, Department Secretary.